erni27/regression/README.md

 `regression/linear` provides implementation of the linear regression model.

-`regression/logistic` provides implementation of the logistic model.
+`regression/logistic` provides implementation of the logistic regression model.

 ## Why?